odea-project/qAlgorithms/test/report.md

 Amount of correct bins with differences in DQS?

 ### Result Comparison with R Script
+how many operations are identical, when does the largest difference occur?

+Some differences between the two implementations exist - of ~ 2.4 M data points (centroids?), ~ 50 k were binned only in the c++ version and ~ 20 k only in the R version. @todo mathematical model of this problem Many of these incongruencies result from one point being binned (or not binned) and this point being a connecting element in either dimension to another group of points, which either form a bin of their own or are not binned.
+No clear trend for one approach being more or less conservative than the other was observed.
+One possible reason for this is rounding errors in floating-point operations.
+@todo control if first subset (after mz) is identical - only time the process should result in same binned results; Differences in subsetting by scans should not exist since only the absolute distance is enforced

 ### Effect of Different Error Thresholds (ppm)